nashville-software-school/bangazon-inc/book-1-orientation/chapters/ADONET_INTRO.md

         public class RoomRepository : BaseRepository
         {
             /// <summary>
-            ///  When new RoomRespository is instantiated, pass the connection string along to the BaseRepository
+            ///  When new RoomRepository is instantiated, pass the connection string along to the BaseRepository
             /// </summary>
             public RoomRepository(string connectionString) : base(connectionString) { }